 I’ve always loved the look of whitewash wood and shiplap.
 I just never could seem to find the right wall in my home for this project.
-Last year my hubby and I finished out an accent wall in my office using wood fence pickets.
+Last year my hubby and I finished out an accent wall in my studio office using wood fence pickets.
 After pricing the shiplap, I was like… umm no. It was just a small wall and it turned great.
 The flooring and ceiling are plywood for now but it works.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Here is a list of the supplies you’ll need to whitewash wood walls.